 - Heat olive oil in a heavy skillet over medium-high heat.
 Saute mushrooms, bell pepper, and onions for 5 minutes, until par-cooked.

-- Carefully roll up the chicken so stuffing is completely inside.
+- Carefully fold the chicken so stuffing is completely inside.
 Secure the chicken with toothpicks.
-Place in the prepared pan.
+Place in a lightly greased baking dish.
 Season generously with cajun seasoning.
 Place a tablespoon of butter on top of each chicken breast.

 - Bake in the preheated oven until chicken is cooked through, to an internal temperature of 165 degrees, about 30 to 40 minutes.

 - Remove toothpicks before serving.
 You can serve the chicken whole, or slice in half, or in 1-inch slices.